okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 To reference a parameter, you then go with `Key: !Ref Reference`.

 If you have `!Select` for a CommaDelimitedList, you need to go `Key: !Select [ArrayNumber, !Ref Reference]`.

+## How to reference a parameter

+- Using the Fn::Ref function.
+- Shorthand in YAML is !Ref.
+- Can reference block, not just parameter